jeylost/zettelkasten/arch-grasp-information-expert.md

   - architecture
   - grasp
 ---
 A class that has all the required information to perform a task (make a decision) should be assigned to do it.
-In general, this means that all the internal logic of a functionality should be controlled by the 'nearest' class to which its functionality belongs.
 # Example
 ```js
 class Product {